The kidneys are essential organs that are responsible for waste management. And that is vital for maintaining blood pressure and chemical balance.

 Symptoms of Kidney Damage

 An early sign is a build-up of fluid.
-Also, frequent urination, weight gain, and swollen ankles, trouble concentrating and a hard time sleeping.
+Also, frequent urination, weight gain, swollen ankles, trouble concentrating, and a hard time sleeping.

-But these symptoms are not specific, that is why there is a need for tests.
+But these symptoms are not specific, which is why there is a need for tests.
 Tests such as those for blood pressure, blood tests, and urine tests.

 Treatment for Kidney Disease

 There are a few ways to treat kidney disease and prevent it from getting worse.
-Ways to treat it:
+Here are the following treatments for kidney disease: